SPECIAL UNIFORM SITUATIONS

 (2) To ensure its watertight integrity, puncturing, pinning, or sewing items to the parka is not authorized.

 i.
 Parka Fleece Liner.
-The coyote brown and black parka fleece liners are authorized optional outer garments that may be worn with the NWU Type II/III.
+The coyote brown and black parka fleece liners are authorized optional outer garments that may be worn with the NWU Type II.
 When worn as an outer garment, the fleece liner shall be zipped at least 3/4 up, cover the NWU blouse, with the appropriate slip on rank insignia displayed for E4 through O10 personnel.
-The fleece is interchangeable with both Type II and III.

 j.
 Female Maternity Uniform.
 Matching pattern maternity uniforms are available for the NWU Type III only.
-Appropriate authority may authorize the NWU Type III uniform for wear by pregnant unit members as a substitute for the maternity NWU Type I uniform, should they desire to maintain uniformity throughout their commands.
+Appropriate authority may authorize the NWU Type III uniform for wear by pregnant unit members as a substitute for the NWU Type II.
 If worn, it will be embroidered with the following: